Google Material Design’s Impact on Mobile App Design [Complete Guide]

-While these are the three main guiding principles of Material Design, there are other two principles as well which defines the globally accepted designing standard – Flexible Foundation and Cross Platform.
+While these are the three main guiding principles of Material Design, there are other two principles as well which define the globally accepted designing standard – Flexible Foundation and Cross Platform.

 Material Design comes with the advantage of the custom codebase that allows mobile app UI designers to add their branding elements into the design.

 Material Design help maintain a similar UI across the different platforms, which help use shared components across all – Android, Flutter, iOS, and Web.